Churchill caretaker ministry: Domestic events and policies

 Pending the general election, Parliament sat on only fourteen days from 29 May to 15 June during the caretaker ministry.
 There was some controversy on Thursday, 7 June, when Churchill refused a demand from the House of Commons to reveal all that was discussed at the Yalta Conference, but said that there were no secret agreements.
-A total of 27 Acts received the royal assent on 15 June immediately prior to the prorogation of Parliament.
+A total of 27 Acts received the Royal Assent on 15 June immediately prior to the Prorogation of Parliament.
 (Note: As confirmed by Hansard.)
 They all enacted legislation proposed and debated during the term of the wartime ministry, among them the Family Allowances Act 1945 which came into effect on 6 August 1946.
 This Act is important as the first UK law to provide child benefit and it is seen as a tribute to the work done over thirty years by Eleanor Rathbone who championed the family allowance cause.
 (Note: In his closing speech to Parliament, the King said that "legislation has been passed to provide for a scheme of family allowances, in which the families of serving men will be included".)

 The government was actively involved in monitoring levels of rationing.
 Key to this was the Ministry of Food under John Llewellin and his parliamentary secretary, Florence Horsbrugh.
 A number of changes were actioned on 27 May, three weeks after VE Day, including cuts in the bacon ration from 4oz to 3oz per week, in the cooking fat ration from 2oz to 1oz, and a one-eighth cut in the soap ration, except for babies and young children.
-There was good news on 1 June for civilian motorists, though very few people owned private cars in 1945, when the basic petrol ration for civilians was restored.
-It had been abolished on 1 July 1942 when petrol consumption was restricted to military and industrial use only.
-There was otherwise very little change with most food products continuing to be rationed as during the war.
-The same applied to clothing until 1949, and the Utility Clothing Scheme continued under its "Make Do and Mend" ethos.
+Petrol consumption had been restricted to military and industrial use on 1 July 1942, but the basic petrol ration for civilians was restored on 1 June 1945, though very few people owned private cars at that time.
+There was otherwise very little change: most food products continued to be rationed as during the war, and clothing until 1949, with the Utility Clothing Scheme continuing under its "Make Do and Mend" ethos.